 Enterprise Risk Management is just good planning.
 Implementing ERM creates a consistent and systematic approach to managing risks, while critically reviewing activities, assessing new ideas, and seizing opportunities.
 ERM improves communication and allows for the effective management and coordination of the mitigating activities used to manage risks.

 Once identified, risks are ranked while considering both the impact and consequence of the risk and the likelihood or probability that the risk could occur using a 3-tiered high, medium, and low ranking method.
 The final step is to identify mitigating activities, monitoring activities, and the process to report.
 Each department retains ownership for managing their specific risks.

 West Texas A&M University’s Enterprise Risk Management Plan

 Identified risk items are presented to the campus Vice Presidents for addition to the WTAMU Risk Matrix.
-The Vice Presidents review and approve risk items to be included or removed from the risk matrix.
+The Vice Presidents review and approve risk items and monitoring activities to be included or removed from the risk matrix.
 The Risk Management Office can then forward a final report to the University President for approval.

 The main objective is to raise awareness of the risks that can affect West Texas A&M University's mission and to address those risks in day-to-day operations.

 Long-term risk assessment planning will include training and the development of tools for the University community to perform risk assessments and updates.